 It’s important to take into account that while iOS offers this mode, the Operating System might introduce discretionary limitations to the background execution of the app, reducing its performance or even killing it.
 There is not much information available about this, but an important factor will be the battery consumption of the app: the higher it is, the higher the change the OS might kill it.
 This is specially true if the “Battery Saver” mode of the OS is activated.

 Our experience at Situm is that iOS apps can run for hours/days with the appropriate permissions.
 Eventually, the system may close it, but there are ways to alleviate this.
-For instance, you may relaunch the app automatically by reacting to three types of events (Handling location events in the background):

-See the article “About the background execution sequence” for other ideas on alleviating this potential issue.
+- See the article “About the background execution sequence” for other ideas on alleviating this potential issue.

 Alternatives to the Apple Store regarding app distribution #